Petre Dulfu

 His first published work consisted of verses that appeared in Familia in 1874.
 His contributions appeared in magazines both pedagogical (Educatorul, Lumina pentru toți, Revista pedagogică) and literary (Amicul familiei, Șezătoarea, Tribuna).
 In 1911, he joined the Romanian Writers' Society.
 In 1903, he was awarded the Romanian Academy's Adamachi Prize for his translations of Euripides (Ifigenia în Aulida, 1879; Ifigenia în Taurida, 1880) and for the 1894 Isprăvile lui Păcală, the volume that secured his reputation as a writer.
 He wrote two plays: the moralizing one-act Ceartă pentru nimica (1889) and Păcală argat, a dramatization of his favorite character, Păcală.
 His final work, Cei doi feți-logofeți cu părul de aur, appeared in 1939.
+In January 1939, Dulfu joined King Carol II's National Renaissance Front, as part of a mass recruitment among Romanian Writers' Society members.
 A gifted teacher and a cultural figure concerned with educating the peasantry, his poetic renditions of folklore were deemed "good writings for the common people" by George Călinescu.
 He died in Bucharest.

 The Maramureș County library in Baia Mare has borne his name since 1992.